Huhoi/DLD-479/README.md

 - Need to use androguard version 3.4.0a1

 # Python Packages
+ - Ensure the following has been installed before running:
     - pip install Pillow imagehash
     - pip install androguard==3.4.0a1
     - pip install watchdog
     - pip install opencv-python
-- cd droidbot
+    - pip install numpy
     - pip install e .
-- (Maybe make an install.py?)
+      - Run this inside the droidbot folder (cd droidbot)

 # How to Run
 - Have emulator running